 This certainly puts a spotlight on the need for a nationwide transit strategy, as well as unique solutions offered by Canadian companies to ensure that our aging population can maintain their independence, and quality of life, while they migrate through a very difficult process.

 One thing is clear for sure, if you have aging family members, have a plan in place for supporting them financially, and ensuring their quality of life.
 It would appear that the well is likely going to dry up, making it more and more difficult to receive income assistance.
 Also, identify potential hurdles to transportation, and ensure you have a plan in place to provide your aging family member the tools they need to maintain their independence.

-Driverseat offers Elderly Accompaniment service.
-Drivers can be hired to accompany an elderly individual to go to appointments, get groceries, or simply to go out for lunch.
-The driver will assist in the store, bringing goods into the house, or helping a senior in and out of the doctor’s building.
+Driverseat offers elderly accompaniment services.
+Chauffeurs can be hired to accompany an elderly individual to travel to appointments, get groceries, or simply to go out for lunch.
+The driver will assist the individual in the store, carry goods into the house, or help a senior in and out of the doctor’s office.